Digital quantum magnetism on a trapped-ion quantum computer: Quantum thermalization

-In \fref{fig:finite_size_sims}c we see that as $\Delta\theta$ is increased, the late time entanglement entropy saturates to progressively larger values as the system progresses from the (low-temperature) ordered phase into the (high-temperature) disordered phase.
+To situate the quench dynamics explored here in the context of the TFIM thermal phase diagram, it is helpful to define the mean-field ground state $\ket{\Psi(\theta_{\rm min})}$ with $\theta_{\rm min}=\sin^{-1}[h/(zJ)]$.
+The initial state angle measured relative to the mean-field ground state, $\Delta\theta = \theta-\theta_{\rm min}$, sets the initial energy density of the state, and plays a role analogous to temperature in determining late-time (equilibrated) expectation values.
+At zero temperature, the TFIM on a 2D square lattice is ordered for $|h|<h_c\approx 3|J|$, with the order persisting to finite temperatures.
+We perform all quenches in or near the boundary of the ferromagnetic phase by choosing $J<0$, $h=2|J|$, for which the mean-field ground state (at $\theta_{\rm min}=-\pi/6$) lies in the ordered phase.
+Small-scale ($L_x\times L_y = 4\times 4$)(\fref{fig:main_results}a) indicate that time-averaged correlation functions reveal the expected thermal phase diagram of the TFIM, and that we can cross the finite-temperature phase transition of the TFIM by increasing $\Delta\theta$.
+Figure \ref{fig:main_results}b shows that as $\Delta\theta$ increases, the late time entanglement entropy saturates to progressively larger values as the system moves from the (low-temperature) ordered phase into the (high-temperature) disordered phase.
 For sufficiently small amounts of saturated entanglement entropy we expect matrix-product-state (MPS) based methods to work well; conversely, increasing $\Delta\theta$ enables us to controllably tune the quantum quench into a regime for which classical simulations are potentially challenging.
-We use this flexibility to identify both a \textit{low temperature quench} ($\Delta\theta =0$) and an \textit{intermediate temperature quench} ($\Delta\theta = 2\pi/9$), the former of which we find to be simulable with high accuracy via MPS methods and the latter of which appears to require an extremely large amount of classical resources to simulate accurately (\fref{fig:finite_size_sims}d).
+We use this flexibility to identify both a \textit{low temperature quench} ($\Delta\theta =0$) and an \textit{intermediate temperature quench} ($\Delta\theta = 2\pi/9$) close to the thermal phase transition.
+The former can be simulated with high accuracy via MPS methods, while the latter appears to require an extremely large amount of classical resources to simulate accurately (see supplemental material, Sec.
+V).